Leonardo-Bo/rgrids/README.md

     dimensions : xcell = 50, ycell = 50, ncell = 2500
     range      : xmin = -7, xmax = 7
                  ymin = -6, ymax = 6
+    by         : v, count starts from xmin, ymin (bottom-left) and y increase faster
     ```

 3. Match each point with a grid element